 You can break these down into the must-dos and the nice-to-haves and further segment into what you can handle yourself and what you need to bring in a professional.
 In general. it makes sense to start with the most substantive projects where you may need outside help to work from the most core systems (electrical, plumbing, etc.) out toward the lighter fixes like paint, fixtures, and finishes.

 If you are choosing a contractor, get several estimates, and be sure to talk to past clients.
+If you’re looking for an architect, be sure to see some of their past work to ensure their style meets your taste.
 The cheapest estimate isn’t always the best one, and a little due diligence can now add to your bottom line.
 The more you can show potential buyers how you cared for the home, the more confident they will feel in their offers.
 As a result, you’ll get more money when you sell your home.

 On-trend but not trendy